-What Is Active Directory Federation Service (AD FS)?
+What Is Active Directory Federation Services (AD FS)?

 AD FS is federated, meaning that it centralizes the user’s identity, which allows each person to use existing AD credentials to access applications within a corporate network and by trusted sources outside the organization, such as a cloud network, SaaS application or another company’s extranet.
 AD FS also lets users access AD-integrated applications while working remotely via the cloud.